-A rather peculiar album in Nas discography, I Am… doesn’t really get the credit it deserves for being a Nas album.
+A rather peculiar album in Nas’ discography, I Am… doesn’t get the credit it deserves for being a Nas album.
 What turns people away from I Am… was the shaky rollout Nas endured.
-For many that don’t know, this album was leaked two months prior from its initial release date, leaving Nas scurrying for a fresh batch of tracks to include.
+For those that don’t know, this album was leaked two months prior from its initial release date, leaving Nas scurrying for a fresh batch of tracks to include.
 When the album dropped, many were disappointed because the final product was nothing like the leaked version online, leaving a bad reputation on I Am… despite its commercial success.
 The lead singles for the album gained traction in the streets and the charts.
 The DJ Premier-produced “Nas Is Like” still rings in the ears of hip-hop heads while the Puff Daddy assisted, “Hate Me Now” created a tremendous build-up to the album’s release.

-Best Tracks: “Nas Is Like”, “Undying Love”, “Favor for a Favor”, “Small World”
+Best tracks: “Nas Is Like”, “Undying Love”, “Favor for a Favor”, “Small World”

 5. Life Is Good (2012)

-Best Tracks: “Cherry Wine”, “Daughters”, “Accident Murders”, “Stay”
+Best tracks: “Cherry Wine”, “Daughters”, “Accident Murders”, “Stay”

 4. The Lost Tapes (2002)

 Who would have thought one of Nas’ best projects would be a series of loosies and throwaways that could have been grade A album cuts on previous projects?
-Containing some of the best production he’s has rapped on since Illmatic, The Lost Tapes showed people that Nas was still lethal on the mic in a time where people thought he lost his touch.
+Containing some of the best production he has rapped on since Illmatic, The Lost Tapes showed people that Nas was still lethal on the mic in a time where many thought he lost his touch.
 With tracks like the dynamic “Blaze a 50” and the soothing “Doo Rags,” Nas’ string of throwaways proved to be better than most rapper’s best projects.
 Admittedly, the idea of an artists’ scrapped songs all on one album doesn’t sound too appealing but with the amount of songs Nas had to replace due to leaks, the songs would have released one way or another.

-Best Tracks: “Blaze a 50”, “Doo Rags”, “Poppa Was a Playa”, “Purple”
+Best tracks: “Blaze a 50”, “Doo Rags”, “Poppa Was a Playa”, “Purple”

 3. Stillmatic (2001)

-Best Tracks: “One Mic”, “Rewind”, “Got Ur Self A…”, “Your da Man”, “The Flyest”
+Best tracks: “One Mic”, “Rewind”, “Got Ur Self A…”, “You’re da Man”, “The Flyest”

 2. It Was Written (1996)

-Best Tracks: “I Gave You Power”, “The Message”, “Affirmative Action”, “Take It In Blood”, “If I Ruled The World (Imagine That)”
+Best tracks: “I Gave You Power”, “The Message”, “Affirmative Action”, “Take It In Blood”, “If I Ruled The World (Imagine That)”

 1. Illmatic (1994)